 FAQs

-Below are some frequently asked questions about the CHPE Graduate Programs admissions process.
-If you have specific questions not covered below, we invite you to contact us at CHPE@usuhs.edu.
+Below are some frequently asked questions about the HPE Graduate Programs admissions process.
+If you have specific questions not covered below, we invite you to contact us at HPE@usuhs.edu.

 The Uniformed Services University of the Health Sciences (USUHS) is accredited by the Middle States Commission on Higher Education (MSCHE).
 Currently, there are no specialized accreditation standards for HPE programs.